1000nettles/hey-wait/README.md

 Note that the visibility button has disappeared.
 Hey, Wait! tiles are always invisible to players.

+If you would like to adjust the volume of the sound effects, the "Interface" volume slider can be used.
+Or, you can disable the sound effects completely.

 ## Settings :ballot_box_with_check:

-* **Restrict GM from Triggering Tiles:** If enabled, triggering of the Hey, Wait! tiles will be locked down to only player's token movement and not the GM
+* **Restrict GM from Triggering Tiles:** If checked, triggering of the Hey, Wait! tiles will be locked down to only player's token movement and not the GM
+* **Disable Tile Triggering Sound Effects:** If checked, the module will disable playing sound effects when anyone triggers Hey, Wait! tiles.
+This will disable it for all players

 ## Known Limitations :x:

 * No rotation allowed on Hey, Wait! tiles
-* Accessibility issues - red and green aren't the best colours to use here.
-Eventually we'd like to move to the Hey, Wait! tiles having some sort of pattern in them denoting the tile's triggered status

 ## Future Planned Features :crystal_ball:

-* Animation on token when triggering tiles
-* Sound effects when triggering tiles
-* Accessibility improvements
+* Ability to choose your define your own sound effects
+* Ability to customize the symbols and their font / colour in the animations
 * ...please suggest some!

 ## Acknowledgements :wave: